-The primary, easiest and most accessible method is via iRacing’s built-in web-based system which can be found here:
+The primary, easiest, and most accessible method is with the iRacing UI that can be accessed by clicking;

-2) Custom Paint Scheme Created Outside iRacing and by a Third Party
+Custom Paint Scheme Created Outside iRacing by a Third Party

 Please note that some artists charge for their time creating schemes, while others do it for the love of the art!

-If you wish to create a paint scheme yourself without using our pre-built web-based patterns on iRacing, then you can create a custom paint scheme on your own.
+If you wish to create a paint scheme yourself without using our pre-built patterns on iRacing, then you can create a custom paint scheme on your own.
 The custom paint system is OPTIONAL, you do not need to create a custom car paint scheme to participate or enjoy iRacing in any way.
-To create a custom paint scheme you will need an art program that is compatible with Adobe Photoshop layered PSD files.
-The template files themselves which are used to create a custom paint scheme can be downloaded from their respective car paint kit pages at the link supplied above.
+To create a custom paint scheme you will need an art program that is compatible with Adobe Photoshop layered PSD files such as Photoshop or GIMP.

 The way the custom paint system works is that when you run a car in a race or test session, the simulator will create a folder in your documents\folder.
 So after you run the Chevrolet SS – Gen 6 car for the first time the following folder will show up: